ddrcode/teensy_6502_bridge/pcb/README.md

 # PCB

-This folder contains schematics and PCB files (Gerber)   of 6502-Teensy Bridge.
+This folder contains schematics, PCB files (Gerber) and list of components of 6502-Teensy Bridge.

 ## Schematics